-A similar scheme can be used for square root[7].
+A similar scheme can be used for square root[Monuschi and Mezzalama 1990].
 We start with the input value A and a first guess Y = 0.
 For each bit we compute the residual, $R = A - Y^2$.
 Inspection of R at the k'th step is used to select a value for the k'th bit of Y. The selection rules give some flexibility in tuning the algorithm.

 There are improvements to these approaches.
-For example, non-restoring division avoids adding B to R. The SRT algorithm[8] is an optimizaton based on a carry-sum intermediate representation.
+For example, non-restoring division avoids adding A to R. The SRT algorithm[Patterson and Hennessy 1990] is an optimization based on a carry-sum intermediate representation.
 Higher radix methods compute several bits per step.
 Unfortunately, these improvements can't overcome the drawback that we only get a fixed number of bits per step, a particularly serious shortcoming for high precision computations.

-Polynomial approximations can also be used[7].
-Chebyshev polynomials are most often used because they form an approximation with the smallest maximum error giving a guaranteed bound on the error.
+Polynomial approximations can also be used [Monuschi and Mezzalama 1990].
+Chebyshev polynomials are most often used because they form an approximation with a guaranteed bound on the maximum error.
 However, each term in the series adds about the same number of bits to the precision of the result, so this approach is impractical for high precision results.

-Another approach is one of the CORDIC methods which were originally derived for trigonometric functions but can be applied to square root[7].
+Another approach is one of the CORDIC methods which were originally derived for trigonometric functions but can be applied to square root[Monuschi and Mezzalama 1990].
 These methods treat the input as a vector in a particular coordinate system.
 The result is then computed by adding and shifting some tabulated numbers.
 However, the tables would have to be inconveniently large for high precision results.